MajorZiploc/tooling_notes/code_challenges/notes.md

   UNION - removes dups
   UNION ALL - keeps dups

+INTERSECT - for data that occurs in both selects used the same as UNION

 distinct on does NOT filter out rows that do not have unique values.
 It basically keeps the first match if you need only rows that are unique based on some keys, you need something like: with UniqLocs as (